 2. Test your site

 Google has so many free tools available for testing the performance of your website.
-Because Google bots and spiders consider how high fast your site loads (known as page speed), as well as how it performs on mobile devices, it’s a good idea to test your site with these free tools and see how you can improve results.
+Google bots and spiders consider how high fast your site loads (known as page speed), as well as how it performs on mobile devices — so it’s a good idea to test your site with these free tools and see how you can improve results.

-Here are five free tools to use right away to test the performance of your website:-
+Here are four free tools to use right away to test the performance of your website:-

 - Google Search Console – Register your site and receive insights on your sitemap, internal and external links, search terms used to find your site, and pages that are causing problems.

-- PageSpeed Insights – PageSpeed Insights analyzes the content of a web page, then generates suggestions to make that page faster.
+- PageSpeed Insights – PageSpeed Insights analyses the content of a web page, then generates suggestions to make that page faster.

 - Mobile-friendly Test – The web is being accessed more and more on mobile devices, now you can test how easily a visitor can use your page on their mobile device.